esbenbach/Ofn.ServiceFabric.Cache/README.md

 ### Using the cache store

-1. Create any type of .NET Core service fabric application.
+1. Create any type of .NET Core service fabric application (SF remoting is used for communication with the store)
 2. Add a reference to the Ofn.ServiceFabric.Cache.Client package
 3. Configure the .net core container in startup (or a similar location):